yashalaf/yashalaf/README.md

 **Year:** *1st Semester*\
 **👋 Introduction**\
 Hello!
 I'm a passionate Data Science graduate student at PUCIT, dedicated to exploring the fascinating world of data analytics and machine learning.
 I enjoy transforming raw data into meaningful insights and developing intelligent solutions that can make a real-world impact.\
-**Interests:** Machine Learning, Data Analysis, Statistical Modeling, Data Visualization, and AI Research\
+**🧠 Interests:** Machine Learning, Data Analysis, Statistical Modeling, Data Visualization, and AI Research\
 **🎯 Goals:** To become a proficient Data Scientist, contribute to cutting-edge AI research, and develop solutions that solve complex business problems through data-driven approaches
 > *"Data is the new science.
 Big Data holds the answers."* - Pat Gelsinger
 ---